How to reconcile Zettle income

 Reconciling Zettle payouts appearing on your main bank account statement

-When you reconcile your uploaded bank transactions, select the Zettle payout on the left-hand table of your match transactions screen, click the + button, and then, in the popup that appears, select the transaction type as 'mixed income'.
+When you reconcile your uploaded bank transactions, select the Zettle payout on the left-hand table of your match transactions screen, then, in the pop-up that appears, select the transaction type as 'mixed income'.

 Within the 'Enter Mixed Income' screen, enter the details for the transactions in the Zettle payout:

-• GASDS Donations - for any contactless card donations where the amount given is £30 or less
+• GASDS Donations - any contactless card donations where the amount given is £30 or less

-NOTE: Typically, the named donation option isn't used, since most donations will be contactless card donations which can be claimed under GASDS (removing the need to try and manually track at the point of donation which donor with which card number gave which amount).
+Typically, the named donation option isn't used, since most donations will be contactless card donations, which can be claimed under GASDS (removing the need to try and manually track at the point of donation which donor gave which amount, with which card number).

-Any card donations over £30 are not eligible for GASDS and should be entered instead in the 'Income (other)' section.
+Any card donations over £30 are not eligible for GASDS and should be entered instead as 'Income (Other)' /' Income Received'.

-Option 2: Adding Zettle as an account, and uploading and reconciling transactions
+Option 2: Adding Zettle as a payment processor account, and uploading and reconciling transactions

 Reconciling Zettle payouts appearing on your main bank account statement

-Note: This first step may temporarily make your account balance of your Zettle account balance in ExpensePlus go negative (until you upload your Zettle transactions).
+This first step may temporarily make the balance of your Zettle account in ExpensePlus go negative (until you upload your Zettle transactions).

 The upload process works similarly to a regular bank account, except that, each line on the statement will show as two transactions within ExpensePlus - one relating to the income and the other to the transaction fee deducted.